loris-fab/NWB_Converter_LeMerre/README.md

 Run the following command in the terminal, replacing the arguments with the correct paths:

 1. `output_folder` → directory where you want the NWB file to be saved
-2. `Folder_sessions_info` → path to the folder containing session information
+2. `Folder_sessions_info` → path to the directory containing session information
-3. `Folder_general_info` → path to the folder containing general information
+3. `Folder_general_info` → path to the directory containing general information
 4. `--mouses_name` lets you specify one or more mouse names to process, separated by spaces (e.g., `--mouses_name PL200 PL201`).

 ```bash